jamesaduncan/osom.guide/src/community-of-practice.md

 ## Professional guidance

 A Community of Practice issues or endorses professional guidance, relevant to its practitioners.
-This should include guidance to individual Service Managers who manage practitioners of the profession on how to evaluate their team members.
+This should include help for Service Managers who manage practitioners of the profession on how to evaluate them.

 ## Opportunities in the service network